 WAC 458-07-015 requires each property to be physically inspected at least once during a 6-year revaluation cycle.
 At a minimum, an exterior observation of the properties is made to verify the accuracy and completeness of property characteristic data that affect value.
 Property records are updated in accordance with the findings of the physical inspection.
-Selected warehouses in Kent (500-45) and Seattle (500-60) were physically inspected for the 2015 assessment year.
+Selected warehouses in Renton, Tukwila, North Bend, Preston, Kent and Seattle were physically inspected for the 2016 assessment year.
+A list of the physically inspected parcels is included in the addendum of this report.

 Tenants and owners of these parcels were also interviewed for income data or sales verification when possible.
 Survey letters were sent to all owners in the physical inspection area prior to the field inspection.
 The return rate was very small.
 Several properties in this area had older leases.